 - Insurance coverage (insurance companies won’t pay more than policy limits)

 - Pain and suffering

 - Lost wages from time away from work

 How Long Do I Have to File a Car Accident Lawsuit in Georgia?

 The time limit (Statute of Limitations) for filing a car accident lawsuit in Georgia depends on the particulars of your claim: the limit is two years from the date of the car accident to file a lawsuit for personal injury and four years to file for property damage.
 The limit applies even if you have pending insurance claims, so it is important to consult with an attorney early to evaluate the strength of your claim and to make sure you meet the filing deadline.

-Most settlements cannot be changed after the fact – they are binding and final, and if you are not careful, you could end up with an insufficient amount to cover medical bills and expenses down the line or waive claims altogether.
-Avoid these mishaps by obtaining a free claim review from an experienced Georgia car accident attorney before signing anything involving your claim.
+Most settlements can't be changed after the fact – they're binding and final and, if you're not careful, you could end up with an insufficient amount to cover medical bills and expenses down the line or waive your claims altogether.
+Avoid these mishaps by speaking with an experienced car accident attorney in Georgia before signing anything involving your claim.

 Contact a qualified attorney.